gpbultz/ApiDocAndMock/OpenApiMockExtensions For MinimalApi Endpoints.md

 ## Notes

 - These extensions simplify the process of generating mock request/response examples for endpoints.
-- They enhance testing and documentation by ensuring consistent, pre-generated examples across Swagger documentation.
 - `Produces<T>(200)` ensures that the schema is globally registered, promoting reuse and reducing redundancy.
+- This extension enhances testing and documentation by ensuring consistent, pre-generated examples across Swagger documentation.